“We need more conversions.”

-When it comes to reporting on marketing attribution, there are three models to follow:
+When it comes to reporting on marketing attribution, there are different models you can follow:

-- First Touch – First touch marketing attribution tracks the first step a user took to convert.
+First Touch – First touch or first interaction marketing attribution tracks the first step a user takes to convert.
 For example, they searched for “creative services” on Google and found your site.
 The first touch is crucial because it begins the buyers’ journey for your potential customers.

-- Last Touch – Last touch marketing attribution tracks the last step a contact took before converting.
+Last Touch – Last touch or last interaction marketing attribution tracks the last step a contact takes before converting.
 An example might be someone filling out their payment information on a sign-up form.
 The final touch is also critical because it shows the ultimate factor that resulted in that person converting.